Hernia

 Composition of hernia

-A hernia consists of three parts- the sac, the covering of the sac, and the contents of sac.
+consists of three parts- the sac, the covering of the sac, and the contents of

 Contents